hirenab/api_testing_framework/README.md

 - Verify user can delete a user successfully.
 - Verify user cannot create a user with an invalid email.
 - Verify user cannot create a user without required fields.
-- Verify user cannot update user with an invalid email.
+- Verify user cannot update a user with an invalid email.
 - Verify user cannot create a user with a duplicate email.
 - Verify user cannot get details of a non-existent user.
 - Verify user cannot update a user with empty fields.